moderndatacompany/dataos.info/docs/getting_started/operator/index.md

 # Operator Journey

-A DataOS Operator is typically responsible for the following activites to ensure smooth operations:
+A DataOS Operator is typically responsible for the following activities to ensure smooth operations:

 ## Access Management